 There are many opportunities for new real estate appraisers entering the profession today.
-The Bureau of Labor Statistics projects that job growth for appraisers between 2016–2026 will be 14%, which is faster than average for all occupations.
+The Bureau of Labor Statistics projects that job growth for appraisers between 2019–2029 will be 3%, which is on pace for all occupations.
 Top reasons why people choose an appraisal career include income potential, opportunity for flexible hours, and diverse career paths.
 Keep reading for insights on the appraisal profession, how to become a property appraiser, and, finally, how to maintain your license and grow your career.

 What’s it like to be an appraiser?